vmchale/recursion_schemes/README.md

 ### Examples

-In the `Test.Spec` module there are several examples, including a catamorphism, a zygomorphism, an Elgot algebra, and a hylomorphism.
+In the `Test.Spec` module there are several examples, including a catamorphism, a zygomorphism, a mutumorphism, an Elgot algebra, and a hylomorphism.

 ### Documentation